devak23/literature-english/Mark Forsyth/The Elements of Eloquence/README.md

 ### Vocabulary:
 1. **whodunit**: a story or play about a murder in which the identity of the murderer is not revealed until the end.

+---
+27-Dec-2024
+## 08: Hyperbaton

+- Hyperbaton is when you put words in an odd order, which is very, very diﬃcult to do in English.
+- Given that almost everything else in the English language is slapdash, happy-go-lucky, care-may-the- Devil, word order is surprisingly strict.
+- John Ronald Reuel Tolkien wrote his first story aged seven about a **‘green great dragon’**.
+He was corrected by his mother that he couldn’t have a **green great dragon**, and that it had to be a **"great green one"** instead.
+Tolkien was so disheartened that he never wrote another story for years.
+- Adjectives in English absolutely have to be in this order: opinion-size-age-shape-colour-origin-material-purpose Noun.
+So you can have a lovely little old rectangular green French silver whittling knife.
+But if you mess with that word order in the slightest it will be deemed incorrect.
+- Since size comes before colour, green great dragons can’t exist.
+- When you repeat a word with a diﬀerent vowel, the order is always I A O. So you have Bish Bash Bosh.
+Politicians may _flip-flop_, but they can never flop-flip.It’s _tit-for-tat_, never tat-for-tit.
+This is called **_ablaut reduplication_**, and if you do things any other way, they sound very odd indeed.
+Similar examples exist like: _ding-dong_ (not dong ding) and _hip-hop_ (not hop-hip)
+- Any phrasal verb in the imperative has to end with a preposition.
+Otherwise, you’d shout ‘Out look!
+Down get!
+On we are being fired!’
+Referees would say ‘On play’.
+Oﬀ would take planes.
+And nobody would be allowed to _sleep in_.
+- Hyperbaton is a slap in the face to any English speaker. n 1642 a chap called Richard Lovelace was stuck in prison, pining for his girlfriend.
+He wrote her a poem about how he wasn’t really in prison, and proved it with metaphor.
+The last verse began:\
+ _**Stone walls do not a prison make,\
+  Nor iron bars a cage …**_\
+  Which is a hyperbaton because "make" should come between not and a.
+Now it is quoted so much that it has become part of the language.
+And not just that exact line, any variant can be used: _adjective noun does not a noun make._
+- _Uneasy lies the head that wears the crown_ is one hell of a lot more memorable than The head that wears the crown lies uneasily.

+### Vocabulary:
+1. **hogwash**: nonsense
+2. **slapdash**: done too hurriedly and carelessly. (ex: he gave a slapdash performance)